mikewards/yield-api-dev-platform/README.md

 ---

-**Built with ❤️ for developers who want to integrate DeFi yield into their applications.**
+**Built for developers who want to integrate DeFi yield into their applications.**